Lashhab1973/QArm-SimToHardware-PickPlace/README.md

 If you use this repository, please cite:

 Lashhab, F., 2026.
-Simulation-to-Hardware Validation of a Model-Based Pick-and-Place Pipeline.
+Simulation-to-Hardware Validation of a Model-Based Pick-and-Place Pipeline for a 4-DOF Robotic Manipulator Using Digital Twin and Physical QArm Hardware